nicolariccimaccarini/nicolariccimaccarini/README.md

 - 🔤 **Lenguages**:
   - C, HTML, CSS, PHP, Shell, Assembly
   - **OOP**: Java, Python, C#, Fortran (for code parallelization with OpenMP and IntelMPI), Matlab
+  - **Database**: MySQL

 ## Projects

 - **Small Projects**
-  - 📈 [**M/M/C queue system**](https://github.com/nicolariccimaccarini/Simulation-of-an-MMC-queue-system): Simply simulation of a M/M/C queue systgem in Python
+  - 📈 [**M/M/C queue system**](https://github.com/nicolariccimaccarini/Simulation-of-an-MMC-queue-system): Simply simulation of a M/M/C queue systgem in Python using Plotly      for the graph and Tkinter for the GUI